Sleep and Your 1- to 3-Month-Old

 Helping Your Baby Sleep

 If you haven't already, start a bedtime routine that will be familiar and relaxing for your baby.
 Bathing, reading, and singing can soothe babies and signal an end to the day.
+Some babies like to be swaddled (wrapped in a light blanket), which can be done until they start to roll.
 Be consistent and your baby will soon associate these steps with sleeping.

 If you rock your baby to sleep before bedtime, your little one may expect to be rocked to sleep after nighttime awakenings.
 Instead, try putting your baby into a crib or bassinet while drowsy but still awake.
 This way your baby will learn to fall asleep on his or her own.